-Birds come in an amazing variety of shapes, colors and personalities.
-Finding the right bird is essential to having a happy relationship with your pet bird.
-Some birds need a vast amount of attention and work, especially larger parrots, but even small parrots need a lot of love and attention in order to be happy.
+Estimates say that more than 5 million households in the U.S. have pet birds.
+Birds come in an amazing variety of shapes, colors, and personalities.
+It is important to find the right bird that fits your personality and lifestyle.
+Some birds need a vast amount of attention and work, especially larger parrots, but even some smaller birds need a lot of love and handling in order to be happy and friendly.

 There are many things you need to consider before you settle on a species— the lifespan of the bird, size of the cage it needs, foods it will require, the noise level of the bird, and time and attention the species needs.

 Many people are drawn to parrots such as Amazons, African greys, cockatoos, and macaws as they are gorgeous birds that are very trainable.
 Greys and Amazons are coveted for their talking abilities.
 However, these very trainable birds are also the most challenging and most demanding as pets.